 Charles thought to make money by building a casino in Monaco.
 This is to bring attention to this new wheel.
 The wheel generated a high amount of income for Monaco and quickly became an important symbol for Monte Carlo’s culture of upscale gambling.

 The French-American relationship in the 18th century was a significant factor in the history of roulette.
-Especially after the French Revolution in 17890 where many Americans looked up to, leading to many Americans visiting France.
+Especially after the French Revolution in 17890 which many Americans looked up to, leading to many Americans visiting France.
 In the 1800s, roulette is carried across the great ocean and brought to the American coast.
 To give the American casino house the greater advantage, however, the wheel is given an extra zero.
 Until now, the American version of roulette still uses the double zero to the house’s advantage.